highlight/highlight/blog-content/error-monitoring-launch-week-2-new-features.md

 When we take a sharper lens to individual errors, most of them are not of the “wake up in the middle of the night” flavor.
 Most of them tend to be a transient blip or a rare bug from an esoteric browser.
 Software moves quickly and an error that happened once a couple weeks ago isn’t worth spending developer cycles on.

-Our new auto resolver feature will automatically resolve errors that haven’t occurred in a given interval.
+Our new auto resolver feature [project setting](https://app.highlight.io/settings/errors) will automatically resolve errors that haven’t occurred in a given interval.

 ![](/images/blog/error-monitoring-launch-week-2-new-features/autoresolve.png)